RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 The RSS Feed URL for the Marketing category of their website is https://blog.hubspot.com/marketing/rss.xml

-Finding RSS feeds for other CRMS and Websites
+How can I find RSS feeds for other CRMs and Websites?

 If you know the CRM of the website it’s worth looking into their help section as they probably detail how to format and find RSS feeds for content.